dazacher/README-Generator/README.md

 ### Installation

-Install the project by doing the following: Type npm install into the Terminal window.
+Install the project by doing the following: To install this app enter npm install at the Terminal prompt.
+This will install all the app dependencies.

 ### Usage

-Usage: N/A
+Use the app by doing the following: To use this app type node index.js at the Terminal prompt.

 ### License